SciML/Surrogates.jl/README.md

 A surrogate model is an approximation method that mimics the behavior of a computationally expensive simulation.
 In more mathematical terms: suppose we are attempting to optimize a function `f(p)`, but each calculation of `f` is very expensive.
-It may be the case we need to solve a PDE for each point or use advanced numerical linear algebra machinery which is usually costly.
+It may be the case we need to solve a PDE for each point or use advanced numerical linear algebra machine.add ry which is usually costly.
 The idea is then to develop a surrogate model `g` which approximates `f` by training on previous data collected from evaluations of `f`.
 The construction of a surrogate model can be seen as a three steps process:
 - Sample selection
 - Construction of the surrogate model